-Sending a “thank you” email to a hiring manager after an interview seems like a simple, straightforward task.
-After all, how complicated can writing a brief letter of gratitude to a new acquaintance possibly be?
+Sending a thank-you email after an interview seems like it should be a simple, straightforward task.
+But in reality, writing a brief letter of gratitude to a hiring manager you just met can be more complicated than you might think.

 Tips to Write a 'Thank You' Email After an Interview